mindsdb/database-mind-quickstart/README.md

 # Database-Mind Quickstart
 Get started with the Minds Endpoint api’s.
-Minds Endpoint is designed to helps AI agents accomplish tasks, accelerating development by connecting any Mind or LLM to your data source with minimal code.
+Minds Endpoint is designed to help AI agents accomplish tasks, accelerating development by connecting any Mind or LLM to your data source with minimal code.
 In this example a Database Mind is a preconfigured AI system designed to simplify data access and answer questions in plain English directly from a PostgreSQL-compatible database.
 It supports popular databases such as: MySQL, PostgreSQL, Snowflake, Google BigQuery, MariaDB, and ClickHouse.
 Learn more in [documentation](https://docs.mdb.ai/docs/minds)

 ## Installation:
 To run this project, you'll need Python 3 installed on your system.